 Mo-99 is a critical ingredient of our Tc-99m generators.
 Mo-99 is produced in nuclear research reactors utilizing HEU or LEU targets.
 These targets, either tubular or flat and of varying sizes, are fabricated from HEU or LEU and, in either case, aluminum.
 The targets are placed in or near the core of the nuclear reactor where fission reactions occur resulting in the production of Mo-99 and other isotopes.
 This process, which takes approximately six days, is known as target irradiation.
 There are currently eight reactors around the world producing the global supply of Mo-99.
 We have agreements to obtain Mo-99 from three of these reactors and we rely predominantly on two of these reactors for our Mo-99 supply.
 These reactors are subject to scheduled and unscheduled shutdowns which can have a significant impact on the amount of Mo-99 available for processing.
 Mo-99 produced at these reactors is then finished at one of five processing sites located throughout the world, including our processing facility located in the Netherlands.
 At the processing facility, the targets are dissolved and chemically separated.
 In this process, the Mo-99 is isolated as a radiochemical.
 Once finished, Mo-99 must be transported to generator facilities where it is loaded into our Tc-99m generators that are sold, in the U.S., principally to nuclear radiopharmacies as well as hospitals and, in Europe and other markets, principally to hospitals, where single unit doses are then prepared.
 Mo-99 has a 66-hour half-life and decays primarily into Tc-99m, which has a half-life of only six hours.
 The radiopharmacies or hospitals prepare dosages from the Tc-99m generators for use in single photon emission computed tomography ("SPECT") imaging medical procedures.
-Given the product's radioactive decay, if we encounter delays in transporting Mo-99 to our generator facilities or if the generator facilities experience delays in loading Mo-99, we may be limited in the amount of Ultra-Technekow DTE generators that we could manufacture, distribute and se

-In November 2012, one of the research reactors we use to irradiate targets as part of our Mo-99 processing operation experienced an unscheduled shutdown.
-The additional Mo-99 we are procuring from alternative sources comes at a higher than normal cost.
-If the reactor's unscheduled shutdown continues into the beginning of the third quarter of fiscal 2013 when another reactor is planned to shut down for routine maintenance, there may be an impact on the amount of available Mo-99, which could result in global shortages, continued increased raw material costs and decreased sales.
+Given the product's radioactive decay, if we encounter delays in transporting Mo-99 to our generator facilities or if the generator facilities experience delays in loading Mo-99, we may be limited in the amount of Ultra-Technekow DTE generators that we could manufacture, distribute and se should this shutdown overlap the time period during which another reactor is planned to shut down for routine maintenance, there may be an impact on the amount of available Mo-99, which could result in global shortages, continued increased raw material costs and decreased sales.
 While we are pursuing additional sources of Mo-99 from potential producers around the world to augment our current supply, it is not certain whether these possible additional sources of Mo-99 will produce commercial quantities of Mo-99 for our business, or that these suppliers, together with our current suppliers, will be able to deliver a sufficient quantity of Mo-99 to meet our needs.